Sab Sitaray Humaray: Opening ceremony

-Multan hosted the opening ceremony for the first time, with management by Multan Waste Management Company (MCMW).
+Multan Cricket Stadium hosted the opening ceremony for the first time, with management by Multan Waste Management Company (MCMW).
 Along with the virtual reality, the ceremony also featured augmented reality and drone art for the first time.

 Aima Baig opened with "Qaumi Taranah", followed by Muhammad Aurangzeb, CEO HBL Pakistan, and Najam Sethi addressing the audience.
 Then Sahir Ali Bagga performed along with Baig, followed by a performance by dance group named The Colony.
 Afterwards, the anthem was played with Gill, Azhar, and Shafi on-stage, and the ceremony was closed with the fireworks.